Those wanting to capitalise on the benefits of digital signage will have to consider whether they require a high brightness screen.

 What is a high brightness screen?

-A high brightness screen is a digital display that has been specifically designed to function within bright areas, such as broad daylight.
+A high brightness screen or high bright display is a digital display that has been specifically designed to function within bright areas, such as broad daylight.
+One of the main benefits of a high brightness display is a large reduction of glare from reflection or sunlight.

-When do I need a high brightness screen?
+When do I need a high brightness display?

-Knowing when you need a high brightness screen is dependent on a few factors.
+Knowing when you need a high brightness digital display is dependent on a few factors.

 The first is the aforementioned exposure to direct sunlight.
-If you’re wanting to have a digital screen in your street-facing window, you need to think about how many hours a day and the intensity in which the window receives sunlight.
+If you’re wanting to have a digital screen in your street-facing window or looking to install and advertising screen for your shop window, you need to think about how many hours a day and the intensity in which the window receives sunlight.
 If the answer is not too many, for example with north-facing windows in the UK, you may get away with using a lower candela digital signage display.
 It’s important to note that, generally, you will not want to use a regular TV screen.
 This is because they are designed to only be on for a few hours of the day, any longer than this and they can burn out.
 As such, a screen designed specifically for digital signage will be required.

-Should your window be exposed to more than a few hours of direct sunlight a day, then it will almost certainly require a high brightness screen.
+Should your window be exposed to more than a few hours of direct sunlight a day, then it will almost certainly require a high brightness display.
+If you want to install an advertising screen for a shop window you will want your content, advertisements, and messages to be visible.
+Therefore, it is highly important you source a bright enough digital advertising display to ensure you meet your marketing goals.

 The second, perhaps less obvious factor to consider is how close the screen will be to your window.
 Ideally, you want as little space between your screen and your window, as this will minimise the amount of glare in front of the screen.